 How do I get my child into therapy with you?

 Continue on this site to the "Contact" page and complete the form that is on the page.
 I do have a waitlist and will connect with you with an appointment offer when your name comes up.
-I will email you an appointment time and if I do not hear from you by the expiry time of the offer, then I will offer that slot to the next person on the waitlist.
+I will offer you an appointment time via this site.
+If I do not hear from you by the expiry time of the offer, then I will offer that slot to the next person on the waitlist.
 In the event of an urgent need, I can decide to alter this process.